Code-Institute-Submissions/fergalquinn77-project3/README.md

 ## LIBRARIES USED

+* Colored
+    - This is used to color some of the text.
+This makes the grid more readable to the user

-* Pyfiglet
+* Art
     - This library was used to create the ASCII art for the title upon loading the game

-* Random
-    - randint was used to generate a random number for the game

-* Sys
-    - sys was imported for the exit and restart function of the game
 #
 # DEPLOYMENT